olivia-xie/life-track/README.md

 Simple Diary is a minimalist diary app which can be used to track and record everyday events and experiences.

-A local version of Simple Diary is available on the Google Play Store at https://play.google.com/store/apps/details?id=com.oliviaxie.simplediary
+Simple Diary (without the data back-up option because I do not have the resources to support this) is available on the Google Play Store at https://play.google.com/store/apps/details?id=com.oliviaxie.simplediary

 ## Features